mParticle/docs/src/pages/developers/cli/index.md

 To perform commands on the CLI, you pass in flags such as authentication credentials or record identifiers.
 Some of these parameters can be added to an optional configuration file, `mp.config.json`, to be shared between commands or other mParticle applications.

-The CLI will automatically search in the current working directory for a valid json filed named `mp.config.file`.
+The CLI will automatically search in the current working directory for a valid json filed named `mp.config.json`.

 Alternatively, a json file can be passed in with the `--config=/path/to/config` flag.